The cottage garden planting style combines a romantic jumble of bulbs, annuals, perennials and flowering shrubs and climbers.

 Rose ‘Graham Thomas’

 There are so many roses to choose from, from ramblers to climbers and shrub roses.
-Their lax habit and sumptuous, scented flowers are ideal for a cottage garden.
+Their lax habit and beautiful, scented flowers are ideal for a cottage garden.
 Rosa ‘Graham Thomas’ is a modern climbing rose, bearing deep yellow, old-fashioned rose blooms with a rich, lingering tea-scent.

 Other cottage garden plants to try